akingdom/akingdom.github.io/articles/The_Goose_Bride.md

 Henry looked at him in an odd humour, a dangerous smile playing at the corners of his mouth.

-“If he be a coin in your accounts, Roger, then we shall toss him to the Heavens and see how he lands."
+“Roger, if he be a coin in your accounts, then we shall toss him to the Heavens and see how he lands."

 He jabbed a finger toward the carved entrance of the hunting lodge.